Edited By : Amy Edel

 Who Can File an Exactech Lawsuit?

-If you received a recalled Exactech knee, hip or ankle implant and had to have surgery or your health care provider advised you to have surgery, you may qualify to file an Exactech lawsuit.
+If you received a recalled Exactech knee, hip or ankle implant and had surgery or your health care provider advised you to have surgery, you may qualify to file an Exactech lawsuit.
 Check your medical records or speak with your orthopedic surgeon to verify the implant you received.

 If you suffered complications from the following implants, you may qualify for an Exactech lawsuit: